geekaholic/ii.do/README.md

 The result is a simple `todo.markdown` file which you can easily create in your home directory and edit using any text editor (though I recommend one which has syntax highlighting such as VIM).

+# What's New (0.8.x)

+Improvements to HTML outputted version (using -H flag) includes:

+* Click on a heading or task to edit it inline in the browser
+* Sort tasks within it's task heading by dragging it
+* Tick the checkbox to mark the completion of a task
+* Changes are automatically saved to local storage
+* Indicate if what is showing on the HTML page is from local storage
+* Clear local storage by clicking on the indicator to revert to content of HTML page

 # Getting Started

 1) Create an empty todo.markdown file in your UNIX home directory or use my sample file.